whyvas/raftBerry/README.md

 ##Software:

 The code is entirely written in python.
-Various code snippets have been stolen from the internet.
-I will work to provide credit to the original authors in the near future.
+Various code snippets have been pieced together from the internet.
 I've installed it on the debian wheezy version: x on a raspberry pi 2 but I suspect it would work with other devices.

 The packages required from a fresh install are:
 ###*****Add packages